Community Fundraisers

 The Great 100 Year Bike Ride for Cholmondeley

-Inspired by our friend René Heyde who biked across Australia for Cholmondeley last year, Cholmondeley's Patron Nuk Korako and Chairperson Nettles Lamont have taken on their own challenge - The Great 100 Year Bike Ride for Cholmondeley.
+Inspired by our friend René Heyde who biked across Australia for Cholmondeley last year, Cholmondeley's Patron Nuk Korako and Chairperson Nettles Lamont took on their own challenge - The Great 100 Year Bike Ride for Cholmondeley.

 Together, Nuk and Nettles cycled the length of New Zealand's North Island together to fundraise for and celebrate 100 years of Cholmondeley Children's Centre.